fly2015/java-ocp/src/main/java/java21/com/advanced/ch22_sercurity/sercurity.md

 	- log a message
 	- take any other action of your choosing

-WHITELIST VS. BLACKLIST
+## WHITELIST VS. BLACKLIST
 	- The problem with a blacklist is that you have to be cleverer than the bad guys.
-There are a lot of ways to cause harm
+There are a lot of ways to cause harm.

 	-  Whitelisting is preferable to blacklisting for security because a whitelist doesn't need to foresee every possible problem.
 	Security decisions are often about trading convenience for lower risk.

-Working with Confidential Information
+## Working with Confidential Information
-	GUARDING SENSITIVE DATA FROM OUTPUT
+### Guarding Sensitive Data From Output
-	-  to avoid putting confidential information in a toString() method Such sensitive contexts include the following:
+	-  To avoid putting confidential information in a toString() method Such sensitive contexts include the following:
 	- Writing to a log file
 	- Printing an exception or stack trace